mathemage/xphi-lhcb/src/prefix-offset/README.rst

 - `lengths` = input, the lengths of frames / events
 - `read_offsets` = absolute positions for each frame, calculated as prefix_sum of preceding lengths

+Use `-h` flag for help with command-line flags.

 ../../include/commons.h
 ~~~~~~~~~~~~~~~~~~~~~~~